-While 2020 has been difficult, one unintended opportunity the pandemic has provided us is an opportunity to teach our children grit.
+While 2020 was difficult, one unintended opportunity the pandemic provided us was an opportunity to teach our children grit.
 It takes grit to withstand today’s challenges.
 It’s not easy, but very important.

-Big Life Journal has a great printable guide for parents with a few simple tricks:
+Big Life Journal has a great printable guide for parents that teachers can adopt with a few simple tricks:

 - Praise effort, progress, hard work NOT talents, gifts, or ability